 I calculated that if I choose to invest $1,000 in an HSA that generates a net annual total return of 7%/year, I would end up with $5,807 in 26 years.
 This return assumes that no taxes are taken and also assumes fees paid are subtracted from returns ( meaning the gross return is slightly higher).
 However, if I were to earn those $1,000 from my day job but decided not to put them in an HSA, I would be left with $623.50.
 This is because I would be paying 25% Federal Tax, 5% State Tax and 7.65% FICA.
 If I managed to earn an after-tax annual total return of 9%/year for 26 years in a row, my account balance will be $5860.
 The break-even point will be 26 years.
 Of course I am not comparing apples to apples here, because an after-tax return of 9% in a taxable account usually requires a return above 10% even at today’s low rates on dividends and capital gains.

 To summarize, I believe that HSA accounts provide several benefits to investors who want to build retirement savings, and have exhausted common vehicles such as 401 (k) or IRA's.
 The first advantage of HSA's is triple tax advantage, because of the deduction for Federal, State and FICA taxes.
 This leaves more money working for the investor.
 The second advantage is tax-deferred growth of that capital for decades.
 The third advantage is that this money can be withdrawn at any time, penalty free if it is for qualified medical expenses.
-It can also be withdrawn penalty and tax-free after the age of 65.
-The drawbacks include fees, low variety of investment options and the fact that annual contribution limits are low.
+It can also be withdrawn penalty free after the age of 65.
+The money is taxed after the age of 65 if used for non-medical purposes at the ordinary income tax rates.
+The drawbacks behind HSA's include fees, low variety of investment options and the fact that annual contribution limits are low.
 Of course, for those of us who understand the power of compounding, we know that even a small contribution of $3,000/year over a period of a couple decades could turn into a few nice supplement to the retirement nest egg.

 - Why I Considered Tax-Advantaged Accounts for My Dividend Investments